-Urine can be used to detect higher excretion, serum to detect higher concentration of vanillylmandelic acid and homovanillic acid.
+Urine can be used to detect higher excretion, while serum is convenient for detection of higher concentration of vanillylmandelic acid and homovanillic acid.
 These are metabolites of the increased metabolism of catecholamines and represent evidence for a neuroblastoma since neuroblastoma produce catecholamines (as do the chromaffin cells of the adrenal medulla).

-As differential diagnosis, nephroblastoma and lymphomas are a possibility; however, these tumors do not cause an increased level of degradation products of catecholamines.
-Often, unspecific tumor-associated parameters (such as lactate dehydrogenase, ferritin, and the neuron-specific enolase) are elevated as well.
+As differential diagnosis, nephroblastomas and lymphomas are a possibility; however, these tumors do not cause an increased level of degradation products of catecholamines.
+Often, unspecific tumor-associated parameters (such as lactate dehydrogenase, ferritin and the neuron-specific enolase) are elevated as well.

 Classification of Neuroblastoma